The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It by Michael E. Gerber is a small business book published in 1995.

 Step 3 – Organizational Strategy

-- Results Expected
+- Results expected

 Step 4 – Management Strategy

-- Goal = find and retain customers
+- Goal: Find and retain customers

-- Create an operations manual for each position (franchise prototype for each position)
+- Create an operations manual for each position

-- Hiring
+- Hiring Strategy

-- Start at the bottom of the organizational map → Find technical workers so you can do strategic work
+- Start at the bottom of the organizational map

 Step 5 – People Strategy

-- Constantly remind workers of it
+- Constantly remind workers of the purpose

 Step 6 – Marketing Strategy